-(Multiple denomination possible)

-- specific language training in the offical language(s) for hard-to-reach groups (non-working mothers, unemployed, retired people etc.) - learning migrant/minority languages as part of the regular curriculum at schools - learning migrant/minority languages as a mother tongue course for migrant/minority kids only - learning migrant/minority languages as a regular language option available to everyone - support for private/civil sector institutions providing language training in migrant/minority languages - lacktriangle other, please give an example

-An Example is Learning Danish (second language) as part of the regular curriculum at schools.

-47. Does the city support financially local

-(Multiple denomination possible)
+(Multiple denomination possible) specific language training in the offical language(s) for hard-to-reach groups (non-working mothers, unemployed, retired people etc.) $\square$ learning migrant/minority languages as part of the regular curriculum at schools learning migrant/minority languages as a mother tongue course for migrant/minority kids only learning migrant/minority languages as a regular language option available to everyone support for private/civil sector institutions providing language training in migrant/minority languages ▼ other, please give an example An example is "Danish as a second language", which is an integrated part of teaching in schools.
+47. Does the city support financially local (Multiple denomination possible) minority newspaper/journal minority radio programmes TV programmes in the language other than the language of the majority ethnic Please give an example: The city usually does not engage in financing local media (whether newspapers, TV or radio) in foreign languages.
+In 2007 though, Quaran Media, a local organization that produces documentaries, received financial support in 2007 in relation to organizational development.
+48. Is the city supporting projects seeking to give positive image of migrant/minority languages (for instance day of migrant languages, readings, poetry evenings, multi-lingual cultural events etc.)? ○ Yes ○ No Please give an example: Various libraries in Copenhagen,e.g. Nørrebro Library, have held multi- lingual cultural events, more specifically events for minority groups that have taken place in minority languages such as Turkish, Persian, Urdu etc. During these events, there have been readings and discussion about foreign literature, poetry competitions and movie watching.
+The purpose has been the promotion of intercultural relations.

-minority newspaper/journal

-occasionally, e.g. Gadepressen.dk

-minority radio programmes

-▼ TV programmes in the language other than the language of the majority ethnic

-Please give an example: e.g. HaraldsTV in Haraldsgade area partly funded by Områdeløft (e.g. http://www.haralds.tv/?poditemid=6846)

-48. Is the city supporting projects seeking to give positive image of migrant/minority languages (for instance day of migrant languages, readings, poetry evenings, multi-lingual cultural events etc.)?

-Please give an example: E.g. Turkish Film Festival.
-The film festival features a number of Turkish films over several days.
-The film festival contributes to create better understanding and more insight in the Turkish culture.